Azure/azure-powershell/src/ConnectedMachine/ConnectedMachine.Autorest/docs/Set-AzConnectedLicenseProfileFeature.md

 ```

 ### -SubscriptionStatus
-Indicates the new status of the product feature.
+Indicates the current status of the product features.

 ```yaml
 Type: System.String